 We’re going to talk about underscores, dunders, encapsulation and magic methods in Python

-Python is an easy to learn language that provides a stepping-stone into the world of programming, but some of it's features are confusing for beginners and advanced developers.
-At the end of this article you’ll know when and how to use underscores, dunders, magic methods and encapsulation in Python.
+Python is an easy to learn language that provides a stepping-stone into the world of programming, but some of its features are confusing for beginners and advanced developers.
+At the end of this article, you’ll know when and how to use underscores, dunders, magic methods and encapsulation in Python.

 >>> 5 + 5 10 >>> _ 10

-list, etc. as a variable name because it fits well in his context, but this is a bad practice and in some cases can end up in
+list, etc. as a variable name because it fits well in his context, but this is a bad practice and in some cases can end up in a

->>> def foo(class, assert): File "<stdin>", line 1 def foo(class, assert): ^ SyntaxError: invalid syntax
+>>> def foo(class): File "<stdin>", line 1 def foo(class): ^ SyntaxError: invalid syntax

 To avoid naming conflicts append a single underscore to the variable name:

->>> class Foo: ... def __init__(self): ... self.spam = 'spam' ... self._ham = '_ham' ... >>> foo = Foo() >>> foo.spam 42 >>> foo._ham 42
+>>> class Foo: ... def __init__(self): ... self.spam = 'spam' ... self._ham = '_ham' ... >>> foo = Foo() >>> foo.spam 'spam' >>> foo._ham '_ham'

 # example.py def foo(): return 42 def _bar(): return 42